PersonofNote/aminorstudio-gatsby/src/pages/projects/spacepost.md

 description: Co-founded an art/tech collective housed in the WNDO space in Venice Beach
 coverImage: ../../images/project-images/spacepost/spacepost-2.jpg
 icons:
-    - { icon: github, link: https://github.com/PersonofNote/wp-react-demo, tooltip: "See the code on Github" }
+    - { }
 visible: True
 date: 2017-05-05
 tags: [ art, technology, venice beach, spacepost, cofounder, hackerspace]
 ---

-In 2017 I co-founded Spacepost, an art/tech collective and hackerspace, with Stanley Bishop.
+In 2017 I co-founded [Spacepost](spacepost.io), an art/tech collective and hackerspace, with Stanley Bishop.
 We started off doing virtual reality in an easy-up on the Venice Beach boardwalk before moving into the WNDO space, owned by longtime resident and artist Jim Budman.

 Through 2018 I developed branding, did web development and assisted in hobby data science projects, and helped build out the space and run locally-focused events, including: